DataTalksClub/datatalksclub.github.io/_posts/2023-08-17-machine-learning-zoomcamp.md

 <figcaption><p>Technologies used in the first part of the course</p></figcaption>
 </figure>

+For the deep learning part, we need to use a GPU.
+Luckily, we partnered with [Saturn Cloud](https://bit.ly/saturn-mlzoomcamp), so any
+Machine Learning Zoomcamp student can get extra 150 GPU hours in Saturn Cloud.
+To get it, message support and say "I'm enrolled in ML Zoomcamp".

 ### Part 2: Deployment

 Part 2 is dedicated to model deployment, which involves putting machine learning models into production.
 In this section, you'll gain practical skills using popular frameworks and tools.
 The topics covered include: